 BUNKER PRICES: G20-VLSFO Index Declines

-Bunker fuel prices slipped at most ports on Monday, with global average VLSFO prices paring the previous session's gains.
+Bunker fuel prices declined at most ports on Thursday, with global average VLSFO prices again approaching the lowest level in 18 months.

-On Tuesday morning Brent futures were trading up by $0.30/bl from the previous session's close at $72.13/bl as of 6:24 AM in London.
-In metric tonne terms that would be equivalent to a $2.26/mt rise in bunker prices.
+On Thursday morning Brent futures were trading down by $0.09/bl from the previous session's close at $72/bl as of 5:35 AM in London.
+In metric tonne terms that would be equivalent to a $0.68/mt fall in bunker prices.